Shari Wilkins Executive Director

 With a life-long appreciation for photography, it is no surprise that Wilkins would create a forum to share her affinity for the photographic image and educate others on the process of developing film in the community darkroom, education center, and gallery at the Cleveland Print Room which opened in January 2013.

-KERRY DAVIS associate director, parent and community engagement
+KERRY DAVIS associate director, outreach coordinator

 “If you ask me what I came to do in this world, I, an artist, will answer you: I am here to live out loud.” -Emile Zola.
 Kerry Davis is the picture of an "out loud" individual.
 He hails from Charleston, Missouri, where he co-founded a community arts organization.
 Davis is a person of varied experiences: he has been a classroom educator, served on boards and various comittees, worked as a personal assistant, and been a waiter!
 Kerry says "Community and the fine arts are truly my passion.
 We should never forget the value of that relationship and continue to perpetuate it."